azangru/mysite/src/blog/scrum-2022/index.md

 Review of pull requests

-Deviating from the scrum guide because we are solutioning
+Deviating from the scrum guide because we are solutioning.
+This might be due to the fact that we are within the same frontend team; and we want to share code examples, or ask each other about the code or about the design.

 The event that we have made work the most.